lausan3/TikTok-Hack-athon/README.md

 # Back-end
 The web API was built by Marouane in Golang using the Gin http framework.
-It includes endpoints for user authentication, a real-time notification system for each post built using WebSockets and Redis PubSub.
+It includes endpoints for user authentication and a real-time notification system for each post built using WebSockets and Redis PubSub.

 ### Endpoints
 #### Users